goadesign/examples/security/hierarchy/README.md

-The [generated endpoints code](https://github.com/goadesign/examples/tree/master/security/hierarchy/gen/api_key_service/endpoints.go) code the `api_key_service` shows the API key scheme applied the default endpoint (using the security scheme defined at the service leve), the JWT scheme used by the `secure` method that overrides the default set at the service level and the `unsecure` method with no security scheme applied.
+The [generated endpoints code](https://github.com/goadesign/examples/tree/master/security/hierarchy/gen/api_key_service/endpoints.go) code the `api_key_service` shows the API key scheme applied the default endpoint (using the security scheme defined at the service level), the JWT scheme used by the `secure` method that overrides the default set at the service level, the bearer scheme used by the `bearer_secure` method and the `unsecure` method with no security scheme applied.